SaraMathews/swedish_forest_text_adventure/README.md

 ### *Unfixed bugs*
 I have not noticed any bugs that would affect the game, but it's still possible that there are minor bugs present that I have yet to discover.
 If that's the case, these minor bugs do not appear to impact the gameplay experience.

-I have however, encountered one warning messages.
+I have, however, encountered some warning messages.
-This one is beacuse I'm using a global variable:
+This one is because I'm using a global variable:
 - global CHARACTER_NAME : Using the global statement at the module levelpylint(global-at-module-level)

-This one is beacuse I have to many statements.
+This one is because I have too many statements.
 I did not have time to correct this.
 - def final_question(axe): Too many statements (65/50)pylint(too-many-statements)

 ### *Other commentss*
-A few people in my family tested the game to see if they could spot any bugs, and also to provide feedback.
+A few people in my family tested the game to see if they could spot any bugs and provide feedback.
 One of the comments I received was that the game's pace was too fast, so I made adjustments to slow it down. <br>

 When I decided to create an axe variable that changes value based on player input, I initially made it a global variable for easy access throughout the game.
 However, as taught in the LMS, global variables should be avoided if possible.
 So i decided to change it, and instead pass the axe down as arguments in functions.
-I encountered bugs and errors due to having to pass the axe argument down through the code, which took time to resolve.
+I encountered bugs and errors due to passing the axe argument down through the code, which took time to resolve.
 Although I eventually made it work, it would have been easier to understand and avoid potential bugs if I had continued using the global variable, at least for me as a new coder.
-If I had more time, I would consider changing it back to a global variable, but since the game is functioning as intended, I don't want to risk disrupting the code just hours before the deadline.
+If I had more time, I would consider changing it back to a global variable, but since the game is functioning as intended, I want to avoid disrupting the code just hours before the deadline.

 ## **Technologies**
 - The game was developed using Python.